doomwastaken/TP_Highload/README.md

 Postgres was chosen due to reliability and ease of data replication, due to value of user data.
 Redis chosen for session data for perfomance reasons.

 We expect each shard to be able to hold ~15k RPS, which means that we require following amount of shards per region:
-- Moscow 1 shards
+- Moscow 1 shard
-- Saint Petersburg 1 shards
+- Saint Petersburg 1 shard
-- Central Russia 1 shards
+- Central Russia 1 shard
-- South Russia 1 shards
+- South Russia 1 shard

 As you could see data center were chose based on geographical principle.